raspberrypilearning/comic-character/en/step_7.md

 --- /task ---

-**Debug step:**
+--- collapse ---

+---
+title: The switch does not display properly
+---

-+ Ensure you have left spaces between your attributes where you have multiple attributes in an element.
++ Check you have left spaces between your attributes where you have multiple attributes in an element.

+--- /collapse ---

 ### Create an event handler for your switch